 Experience true Aussie-style camping in a location unlike any other, with the new camp-ashore option!
 Available from May - November.

 Example Itinerary (this is a guide only as itinerary is subject to weather and tidal conditions).

-Meet your crew at Abell Point Marina at 8am for a head count, to depart the marina at 8:30am.
+Meet your crew at Coral Sea Marina at 8am for a head count, to depart the marina at 8:30am.
 Feeling energized?
 Help hoist the sails!
 Otherwise, sit back and relax as you float across the Whitsunday Passage to Whitsunday Island, finding anchorage at Tongue Bay.
 Take a guided bush walk to the Hill Inlet Lookout to the view of Whitehaven Beach before heading down and spending an hour or two exploring.
-In the afternoon you’ll sail north to another island where you’ll anchor just before sunset.
+In the afternoon you'll sail north to another island where you'll anchor just before sunset.
 After dinner, grab a drink and enjoy the evening.

 Early rise for breakfast, and kit up with snorkelling gear, ready to jump in over the fringing coral reefs to see the fish and coral.
 Time for morning tea before heading to another location for a swim, snorkel or a beach stop.
 After lunch, it is time to set the sails once again and make way across the Whitsunday Passage.
 Arrive back into Airlie Beach at 4pm.